Monday, June 24, 2019

 “Did you . . . follow him around Europe?”

 “I stalked him.”
-I’d avoided using the s-word, full of judgement it might have been, but here it was, out in the open.
+I’d avoided that word and its negative connotations, but here it was, out in the open.

 I looked sideways at him, then.
 I had one last question to ask.
 “Did he beat you?
 Please tell me you didn’t let yourself get beaten.”